On this page:

 Electricity generation

-Generators produce electricity from fossil fuels, including coal and gas, and renewable energy sources, including water (for hydro-electricity), wind (for wind power) and sunlight (for solar photovoltaics (PV) panels).
+Generators produce electricity from fossil fuels, such as coal and gas, as well as from renewable energy sources, including water (hydro-electricity), wind (wind power) and sunlight (for solar photovoltaics (PV) panels).

 Although most of Victoria’s power still comes from coal, this is rapidly changing as we progress towards our Victorian Renewable Energy Targets of 40% by 2025, 65% by 2030 and 95% by 2035.